jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 * Web Analytics: with [Umami](https://fossengineer.com/selfhosting-umami-with-docker/) or Tianji
 * CMS for Webs: DecapCMS, ...

-Need to have a look to [my RPi site](https://jalcocert.github.io/RPi/), as there is sth wrong with the Jekyll automatic CI/CD build.
+After few months, fixed [my RPi site](https://jalcocert.github.io/RPi/), as there was sth wrong with the Jekyll automatic CI/CD build.

-Probably will need to [migrate from Jekyll](https://simplyexplained.com/blog/migrating-this-blog-from-jekyll-to-eleventy/) at some point to HUGO/Astro.
+Maybe will need to [migrate from Jekyll](https://simplyexplained.com/blog/migrating-this-blog-from-jekyll-to-eleventy/) at some point to HUGO/Astro.

 {{% /steps %}}